I teach at a Uni and this is my take on the forex markets

 Reuters brought in computer-based forex quotations in 1973.

 In most western countries, the currency markets were decentralized in 1973.
 The first retail forex trade made by private individuals was in 1982 in the United States.
-In 1978, the People's Bank of China started allowed forex trading.
+In 1978, the People's Bank of China started trading it.
 South Korea allowed trading forex in 1981.

 In the 80s, more than one quarter of forex trades originated in the UK, followed by the US.
 On 27 February 1985, Deutsche Bundesbank attempted to intervene in the forex markets.
 Iran used oil-barter for commerce after their sanctions, but decided to trade forex markets in 1991 to settle payments for imports.